 Example

 “To evaluate a new software update on Tesla vehicles using A/B testing, I’d divide Tesla vehicles into two groups: one receiving the update (Group A) and the other not (Group B).
-The key metrics for success could include improvements in battery efficiency, safety features, and user satisfaction.
+The key success metrics could include battery efficiency improvements, safety features, and user satisfaction.
 I’d then compare these metrics between the two groups over a specified period.
 If the data shows significant improvements in Group A without adverse effects, I’d recommend expanding the update to all vehicles.”

 When building machine learning models, it’s essential to understand how to interpret the data effectively.
 Tesla seeks candidates who are able to detect and handle correlations between variables in linear regression to ensure the model’s accuracy and interpretability.